 Credits: Google Maps

 As we reached our cottage, we met our neighbor, an elderly lady in her 50’s who was in India for the fourth time.
-She was in Pune (Maharashtra) to learn Massage and Spa benefits and to learn Iyengar Yoga in Gokarn.
+After learning Massage and Spa benefits from a Pune centre she was here to learn Iyengar Yoga in Gokarn.
 It is chiefly Hatha Yoga and spotlights on alignment of physical body parts managing diverse Asanas and 14 Pranayam methods.
-How would you feel when a outsider educates you such a variety of things concerning your nation which you dint know??
+How would you feel when a outsider educates you such variety of things concerning your nation which you dint know??
 This old lady is a Yoga instructor in Madrid, Spain and conducts classes 3 days a week.
-She said why she was impacted by Hinduism and she trusts “God is all over the place” and feels glad to discover God inside ourselves.
-Droning Om Namah Shivay each morning, working out, going to Yoga classes at the resort and was all solidness and generous sitting tight for her girl to reach India, and was excited to visit Hampi, Ajanta, Ellora and Cochin all in only 17 days.
+She told us why she was impacted by Hinduism and trusts “God is all over the place” and feels glad to discover God inside ourselves.
+Droning Om Namah Shivay each morning, working out, going to Yoga classes at the resort and was all solidness and generous sitting tight for her girl to reach India, and was excited to visit Hampi, Ajanta, Ellora and Cochin all in just 17 days.
 Truth be told, we guided about her next goal Goa, Mumbai and spots she ought to feast and living.
 My significant other demonstrated her few photographs he shot in Hampi.
 The woman couldn’t trust her eyes.
 She was super eager to visit one of the best verifiable places in India.
-She was talking in her Spanglish highlight, I needed to hear increasingly.
+She was talking in her Spanglish highlight, I wanted to hear increasingly.

 Lastly to say, the café holds various western musical instruments like

 Didgeridoo, aboriginal hardwood instrument from Australia and is mainly available in Rishikesh,India.
 Watch here, our friend playing it brilliantly Didgeridoo